Where are you based?

 What equipment do you use?

-We use mostly Schoeps and Neumann microphones with RME or Antelope preamplifiers.
+We use mostly Schoeps and Neumann microphones with RME preamplifiers.

 Do you offer video recording?

-We offer video recording of concerts and recording sessions with three static camera angles (using Blackmagic cameras), synced and edited to the audio.
-We can also recommend videographers if your video requirements are more sophisticated or artistic.
+We offer video recording of recording sessions with up to three static camera angles (using Blackmagic cinema cameras), synced and edited to the audio.
+You can see an example here.
+We can also recommend specialist videographers if your video requirements are more sophisticated or artistic, or if you wish to film a live concert.

 Yes.
-John Croft is recognised by Apple as a “Mastered for iTunes” (now Apple Digital Master) Provider.
+John Croft is recognised by Apple as an Apple Digital Master Provider.

 Can you improve an existing recording?